What Is a Cavapoo?

 The coat of the Cavapoo is non-shedding like their Poodle parents.
 The tradeoff here is that the hair will grow until cut, requiring periodic trips to the groomer and regular brushing.
 Unlike the Poodle, you won’t be able to tease the hair into fancy styles.
-Alternatively, you could buy a dog clipper and clip them yourself and save a heap of money long term.

 They are quite soft to the touch, carrying the silky quality of the Cavie’s coat over.
 Colors include a wide variety of shades common to the Poodle as well as the Cavalier.
 Apricot, chestnut, white, black and even a tri-color is possible.
 The famous Blenheim color pattern from the Cavie is a favorite as well.

 Both of the parent breeds rank relatively low on overall health due to a variety of congenital health problems.
 The hybrid Cavapoo does seem to be healthier in general, although due to a lack of strong health history in this new designer breed, there is not yet a great deal of data on health issues over the long term.